 Harry S Truman said it best: "The buck stops here."
-And, during the 1980s, Britain's Lord Taylor, with the same
+And, during the 1980s, Britain's Lord Taylor, with the

 same philosophy, established a model for customer service and communication by a CEO. ...

 Hold AIG and All Bailout Firms to Federal Pay Scales, published by Huntington News Network, March 19, 2009

-While Sen. Charles Grassley (R-Iowa) may have used several inappropriate words to criticize the $165 million in
+While Sen. Charles Grassley (R-Iowa) may have used several inappropriate words to criticize the $165 million

 over the company rewarding employees for greed, mismanagement, incompetency and just plain stupidity. ...

-Higher Education Needs to Get Itself Squared Away - This is a two-part series for Huntington News Network that
+Higher Education Needs to Get Itself Squared Away - This is a two-part series for Huntington News Network

 Part 1 - Another Financial Crisis For Higher Education, February 17, 2009